Eligibility announced for second COVID-19 boosters - NewsBreak

 Eligibility announced for second COVID-19 boosters

-ALBANY, N.Y. ( NEWS10 ) – Governor Kathy Hochul announced the eligibility requirements for second COVID-19 booster shots Saturday.
+ALBANY, N.Y.
+(WTEN) – Governor Kathy Hochul announced the eligibility requirements for second COVID-19 booster shots Saturday.
 Booster doses are available statewide, including all mass vaccination sites.
 Eligible New Yorkers may receive an mRNA vaccine- either the Pfizer or Moderna vaccine- for their second booster shot.

 Additionally, adults aged 15-49 years who received their Johnson & Johnson vaccine as their primary shot and initial booster dose can now receive a second booster, four months after their first booster dose.
 Also eligible for the booster are New Yorkers 12 years and older who are moderate to severely immunocompromised.